Whenever you want a fancy and flavorful appetizer, steak bites are the way to go! Tender chunks of beef with rosemary and garlic are a cinch to make!

 What to Serve with Steak Bites?

-Thread cooked steak bites on skewers or picks and arrange them on a platter with a bowl of dipping sauce in the center.
+Thread cooked steak bites on skewers, or picks and arrange them on a platter with a bowl of dipping sauce in the center, or serve on top of a salad.
 Garnish with sprigs of rosemary or parsley!
 We like tangy dips and sauces, but rich and creamy sauces will work, too.
 Here is a list of our faves!

 - Horseradish Sauce (favorite choice)